-- 94. The Report found that half of SDA members who are parents of a child under 12 use informal care only while they are working, 9% used formal care only and 42% used both. - 95.
-The Report also found that SDA members rely heavily on grandparents to provide that informal care.
+97. The Report found that half of SDA members who are parents of a child under 12 use informal care only while they are working, 9% used formal care only and 42% used both.

+- 98. The Report also found that SDA members rely heavily on grandparents to provide that informal care.
 Grandparents were the most common source of non-parental care.
 Regular use of care by a grandparent increased with parents' (especially mothers') work hours.
 Eighteen percent of mothers who worked less than 20 hours in the last fortnight said they used grandparent care every week and a further 4% used it most weeks.
 Use of regular grandparent care was much higher among mothers who worked more hours.
 38% of mothers with full-time hours (i.e. 76 or more in the last fortnight) used grandparent care every week, and a further 7% used it most weeks.
-This underlines the importance of grandparent care in enabling parents to work more hours.38
+This underlines the importance of grandparent care in enabling parents to work more hours. - 99.
+Members who use grandparents cite many reasons for needing to do this including enabling workforce participation, saving on the cost of childcare and building family relationships: